jovandeginste/workout-tracker/README.md

 - every point on the track has a tooltip with a summary at that moment
 - hover over the breakdown per kilometer to highlight the point

 ### Upload your files

 ![](docs/upload_workouts.jpg)

-Upload one or multiple GPX files.
+- Upload one or multiple GPX files.
-The files are parsed when uploaded, statistics and other information are calculated and stored in the database (serialized).
+- The files are parsed when uploaded, statistics and other information are calculated and stored in the database (serialized).
+- Re-calculate all uploaded workouts (useful while developing)

 ### Statistics to follow your progress

 ![](docs/statistics.jpg)

-Graphs showing monthly aggregated statistics.
+- Graphs showing monthly aggregated statistics.

 ### Basic multi-language support

 ![](docs/i18n.gif)

 - switch between (supported) languages
 - use the language configured in the browser (default)
 - very limited amount of languages supported for now :smile: